This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 How Many Days in Trincomalee

 The obvious reason why anyone should plan a trip to Trincomalee is lying on its sandy beaches.
 However, there’s more to Trinco than just that.
-Sightseeing, water sports, wildlife observation, you name it.
+Sightseeing, water sports, scuba diving, wildlife observation, you name it.

 This photo was shot from inside the car on our way to Trinco.
 We can see many tall coconut trees.